avdpunks/avdpunks.github.io/_posts/_draft/2022-03-01-AVDxRemoteFX USB redirection.markdown

 ![MEMConfig](/assets/img/2022-03-01/2022-03-01-002.png)

-Lastly, connect you non Plug & Play device to your PC and start your AVD session! 💡
+Lastly, connect your spacemouse to you device, make sure it's not in use by any local application and enjoy it in you remote session💡.

 ## Conclusion ##
-acts as a catch-all mechanism that redirects these USB devices!
+RemoteFX acts as a catch-all mechanism that redirects these USB devices!
 Unlike high-level redirections such as drive redirection, RemoteFX USB redirection happens at the port protocol (USB request block or URB) level, and is similar to how one can redirect serial or parallel ports via RDP.
 This provides some unique advantages, as you’ll see below.
 However, RemoteFX USB redirection is meant to supplement high-level redirections, not to supplant them.
 By combining RemoteFX USB redirection with RDP high-level device redirections, you can have the best of both worlds.